Freeks by: Amanda Hocking

-I received this E-ARC via Netgalley and Sourcebooks Fire in exchange for an honest review.
-I am also participating with the Sunday Street Team to help promote this book.
-I had heard about this book through GR.
-I liked the synopsis (mostly because of her cousins mentioned) and when I saw it on Netgalley I immediately requested it.
-I am happy to say that I quite liked this book!
+I received this E-ARC via St. Martin’s Griffin and Netgalley in exchange for an honest review.
+I am also participating in the blog tour.
+I had heard about this book through Netgalley.
+I was scrolling one day and came across this book.
+It sounded good and some of my friends were reading it.
+I am happy to say that I enjoyed this book!

 The book is written in first person all in Mara’s point of view.
 Before every chapter there is a picture of a tarot card with the date and the year.
 This book does take place in the eighties.

 The book begins with Mara and the circus traveling to their newest location.
 Mara’s mother and her boyfriend Gideon have a bad feeling about this location but they need the money.
 One of their former members lives in said town and promised them a good deal.

 Mara would love the idea of living a normal life.
 While she likes her family on the circus, she would like to stay in one place and maybe start a family of her own.
 Whenever Mara reaches a new town she explores it the night before any of their performances.

 While exploring the town and taking in all the houses Mara runs into this girl dragging her drunk boyfriend.
 Mara offers to help said girl.
 Later the girl invites Mara into the party where Mara meets the girl’s brother Gabe.
 She is instantly attracted to Gabe and spends the night with him.

 The next day Mara’s mother is asking her whether she has seen one of their members and her roommate Blossom (I think that’s her name).
 Mara has not.
 This is actually quiet normal for Blossom to disappear and come back again.
 Which is why Mara doesn’t worry about her.
 On the other hand Mara’s mother has weird vibes about the town and sends Mara and Gideon to inform the police.
 Informing the police doesn’t really go anywhere but at least Mara’s mother is appeased.